supsm/MCPPPP/README.md

 Download `MCPPPP-mac.tar.gz` from releases or preview version
 Navigate to where you downloaded the file and unzip it (double click)
 Run (double click) the extracted file (`MCPPPP-mac`)
-Open `MCPPPP.properties` in a text editor
+Open another window in finder, click on `Home` and open `MCPPPP.properties` in a text editor
 Add the path of where your resourcepacks folder is
-Save and close
+Save and close the text file (also close the finder window)
-Run `MCPPPP-mac` again
+Run `MCPPPP-mac` again (from the first finder window)
 Packs should be modified to work with the mod(s)

 I don't have a mac to do any testing with, so some steps may be a bit vague.
 If you need further assistance there should be people on the discord server who can help you.